Regarde-dev/shadcn-preact/README.md

 **Why if Preact is compatible with React?**

-Shadcn/ui is built on top of Radix UI and Tailwind CSS.
-Radix UI is an excellent component library, but it's dependency-heavy, and I've tried to move it to Preact for better integration and minimal external dependencies.
+Shadcn/ui is built upon Radix UI and Tailwind CSS.
+While Radix UI offers a robust set of components, it introduces several dependencies that may not align seamlessly with Preact projects.
+This port aims to provide better integration with Preact and reduce reliance on external packages.
+Although some components may still require additional dependencies, every effort is made to minimize and adapt them as needed.

 ## Documentation